 - 1. Documentation of current illnesses and health problems, including medications taken and special health requirements. - 2.
-Screening of health problems. - 3.
-Behavior observation, including state of consciousness, mental status, and whether the inmate is under the influence of alcohol or drugs or poses a risk of suicide. - 4.
-Notation of body deformities, trauma markings, bruises, lesions, ease of movement, etc. - 5.
-Condition of skin and body orifices, including infestations;

-- 6. Screening tests for tuberculosis, syphilis, as well as testing for AIDS virus where clinically indicated or upon presentation of positive history, consent or Court Order is needed for HIV Blood Test; - 7.
-Status classification to succinctly identify the inmate's health status. - 8.
+Screening of female inmates for pregnancy.
+In the result of a positive pregnancy test, arrangements shall be made to immediately provide the inmate with an ultra sound procedure preferably in the first trimester of pregnancy. - 3.
+Screening of health problems. - 4.
+Behavior observation, including state of consciousness, mental status, and whether the inmate is under the influence of alcohol or drugs or poses a risk of suicide. - 5.
+Notation of body deformities, trauma markings, bruises, lesions, eases of movement, etc. - 6.
+Condition of skin and body orifices, including infestations; - 7.
+Screening tests for tuberculosis, syphilis, as well as testing for AIDS virus where clinically indicated or upon presentation of positive history.
+Individual consent or Court Order is needed for HIV Blood Test; - 8.
+Status classification to succinctly identify the inmate's health status. - 9.
 Referral of the inmate for emergency health services, or additional health services, as may be necessary.